Skip to main content

 📍 San Pedro Garza García

-Combines Monterrey's carne culture with contemporary design and cocktail program — the dry-aged cuts and modern interior make it a strong choice for a celebratory post-match dinner.
+Combines Monterrey's carne culture with a contemporary design and cocktail program.
+Dry-aged cuts and a modern interior.
+A strong choice for a celebratory post-match dinner.

 📍 View on Google Maps